tjerkok/Rush_Hour/PROCESS.md

 ### Bob
 At the beginning of the day we worked together trying to improve the Breadth First Search algorithm.
 Then we split up and I was responsible to get out output through the check50 check, so I did that.

 ## 18 january 2021
 ### Kika
 We worked on the deadline 'First Algorithm', I focused on writing the text.

+### Bob
+Also worked on the first algorithm pdf.

 ## 19 january 2021
 ### Tjerko